Please be advised that selected candidates will be required to apply on our careers page: https://yai.wd5.myworkdayjobs.com/en-US/Careers

 - Provides intensive speech and language therapy and feeding therapy services.

 - Assesses and develops therapeutic plans that will address the communication, AAC, oral motor, and feeding needs of the students based on their individual strengths and challenges.

 - Documents progress on daily session notes, quarterly progress notes, and yearly evaluations and updating of IEPs.

 - Communicates and collaborates with parents and medical professionals as needed specifically as they impact upon the student’s educational plan.

 - Collaborates with the teachers and other related service providers within the school setting to ensure that a comprehensive educational plan is in place to meet the child’s individual needs.

-- Master’s Degree in degree in Communication Disorders or Speech and Language Pathology.
+- Graduate Degree in Communication Disorders or Speech and Language Pathology.

 - Current NYSED registration as a Speech/Language Pathologist required.

 - NYSED certificate as a Teacher of the Speech and Hearing Handicapped (TSHH) or Teacher of Students with Speech and Language Disabilities (TSSLD) required.